JuniorDark/RustyHearts-API/README.md

 The API consists of three independent servers (Auth API, Billing API and Launcher API) running on different ports.

+## Getting Started

+Either use `git clone https://github.com/JuniorDark/RustyHearts-API` on the command line to clone the repository or use Code --> Download zip button to get the files.

 ### Preview
 ![image](api.png)